Pulsar scintillations from corrugated reconnection sheets in the ISM: Future Potential

 \subsection{Distance Measurement}

 It is tempting to use these lenses to obtain precision parallax distances to pulsars.
-The challenges is to keep the lens stable over a year, when typical pulsars move by much more than an astronomical unit, making the differential measurements challenging.
-In the sheet lensing scenario, one can imagine obtaining widely separated scattering images: the lensing angle scales as $\propto \lambda^2$, so at low frequencies, for example with LOFAR LBA, hundreds of AU are probed.
-Over the course of a year, persistent images should remain visible, and the interference pattern could be studied as a function of annual modulation.
-This would result in direct parallax distances with nano arc second precision, enough to determine pulsar distances for coherent gravitational wave detection \citep{2012PhRvD..86l4028B}.
+It is difficult to keep the lens stable over a year, when typical pulsars move by much more than an astronomical unit, making the differential measurements challenging.
+For pulsars in binary systems, as is typical in millisecond pulsars, the orbital motion about its companion will modulate the scintillation pattern.
+This can be used to solve for the precision distance to the pulsar.

+In the sheet lensing scenario, one can imagine obtaining widely separated scattering images: the lensing angle scales as $\propto \lambda^2$, so at low frequencies, for example with the LOFAR LBA, hundreds of AU are probed.

+This could result in direct parallax distances with nano arc second precision, enough to determine pulsar distances for coherent gravitational wave detection \citep{2012PhRvD..86l4028B}.